Guide · December 12, 2025 · 8 min read

 The gap nobody is measuring

 Here's what's uncomfortable about this: SEO and AI visibility are related, but they aren't the same thing.
 One doesn't guarantee the other.
 SEO is an input.
 You optimize your site, build authority, earn backlinks, create content.
 That's the work.
 AI visibility is the output.
 Whether an AI model actually mentions your brand when someone asks a relevant question.
 And that output depends on a completely different set of factors than what SEO tools measure.
-You can have a domain authority of 80, rank on page one for your core terms, and still be completely absent when someone asks ChatGPT "What's the best project management tool for remote teams?" or "Which CRM should I use for a small business?"
+You can have a domain authority of 80 and rank on page one for your core terms.
+And still be completely absent when someone asks ChatGPT "What's the best project management tool for remote teams?" or "Which CRM should I use for a small business?"

 That's not a hypothetical.
 It's happening right now to well-known brands.